analogdevicesinc/testbenches/docs/testbenches/ip_based/dma_flock/index.rst

 * Do single tests on variant number of frames, distance and clock frequencies:

   - Remove backpressure at AXIS destination and DDR.
-  - Obtain randomized DMA sequencers.
+  - Obtain randomized DMA sequence.
   - Enable sequencer test data generation.
   - Configure control and flags of the DMA.
-  - Submit the DMA sequencers.
+  - Submit the DMA sequence.
   - Generate synchronisation stimulus (if enabled).
   - Wait the number of frames are generated.

-* Stops the watchdog

 The transmitted data is the frame number, occupying a single byte and repeated on all other bytes of the frame.